dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### How to define methods or computed properties inside functional template components?

-### Why are Set and Map not reactive when I define them in my data.
+### Why are Set and Map not reactive when I have predefined them in my data.

 ## Vuex